natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 The Panel serves as an “overlay” above all game objects in the scene.
 Click on it and see the Inspector.
 Edit its color and alpha to have a transparent layer over your game screen space.

 ## Score Text
-Then, play around with the `ScoreText` setting:
+Then, play around with the `scoreText` setting:
 -   Change font size,
 -   PosX, PosY,
 -   Change font,